philterd/phileas/docs/FilterPolicies/FilterStrategies.md

 ### The `HASH_SHA256_REPLACE` Filter Strategy {id="hash"}

 The `HASH_SHA256_REPLACE` filter strategy replaces sensitive information with the SHA256 hash value of the sensitive information.
 To append a random salt value to each value prior to hashing, set the `salt` property to `true`.
-The salt value used will be returned in the `explain` response from Philter's API.
+The salt value used will be returned in the `explain` response from Phileas's API.

 An example policy using the `HASH_SHA256_REPLACE` filter strategy: